 Just graduated?
 All of that hard work and dedication have finally paid off, and you are ready to take the next steps.
 There may be a lot of choices ahead as you move forward with life, and many of them could be more important than you realize.

-· We also offer insurance coverage through MetLife for your home or auto.
+- We also offer insurance coverage through MetLife for your home or auto.
 Accidents can happen at any time; make sure you are properly covered and don’t get stuck paying the costs of repairs or replacements.
-Click here for more info.

-· As you start down your chosen career path or just your first job after graduation, you may want to consider saving for your retirement.
-GCU offers Traditional and Roth IRAs as well as other investment services and accounts which are provided through our financial advisor.
+- As you start down your chosen career path or your first job after graduation, you may want to consider saving for your retirement.
+GCU offers Traditional and Roth IRAs as well as other investment services and accounts which are provided through our financial adviser.
 Contact us or stop in a branch today to learn more and start planning for your future!

-· Interested in starting a career at GCU?
+- Interested in starting a career at Guardian Credit Union?
 Learn more about GCU’s available employment opportunities on our careers page.